 As months dragged on, Columbus’ crew mutinied, robbed and murdered some of the Arawaks.
 To quell the chaos, Columbus pretended to bring down the wrath of God.
 He had a copy of an astronomical almanac, which predicts a total lunar eclipse.
 Three days before the celestial event, Columbus requested an audience with the Arawak chief, saying that his God was angry for the lack of provisions for his men and that he would send a sign of his displeasure.

-True enough, the moon turned a blood-red colour and terrified the natives.
+True enough, the moon turned a blood-red color and terrified the natives.
 The Arawaks asked Columbus to intercede, promising to provide for them if his God restores the moon.
 Columbus pretended to pray in his cabin and emerged only when the eclipse has subsided.
 The Arawaks then provided for them until a caravel from Hispaniola arrived to fetch them.

 Little-known facts about Christopher Columbus